CodeHeeler/scipy_proceedings/papers/zhang_macdonald/zhang_macdonald.rst

 environments for research and education]

-With ansible you write an ansible playbook that executes a set of tasks.
+With Ansible you write an Ansible playbook that executes a set of tasks.
 Each task is idempotent.